randomtable/NetEyes/README.md

 ![Result](https://raw.githubusercontent.com/randomtable/NetEyes/master/Images/3.png)

-# Uncover threats on your domain or IPs
+# Uncover threats on your domain or IP

 NetEyes can help you to uncover threats on your network, or simply track visible events from outside.